 Seating may be limited due to social distancing guidelines and restaurants are trying to operate as best as possible considering the circumstances.
 This isn’t the time for a long lunch.
 It has also been said by health experts that prolonged exposure to people with coronavirus puts people at a greater risk for contracting the illness.
-Don’t miss how the pandemic could change the way we eat.

 Coughing into a cloth napkin

 Hopefully, most restaurants have made the switch to paper napkins during the pandemic, but in case they haven’t, cough (or sneeze) into your arm instead of the napkin.
 Remember that restaurant workers have to handle your garbage so by spreading your germs onto a napkin that a server has to touch, you are potentially putting them at a greater risk of getting sick.
 And if you do blow your nose into a paper napkin, take it with you and throw it out yourself.
-Check out these etiquette rules you still have to follow during the pandemic.

 Dining out while not feeling well